joaocarvalhoopen/DisEditor---A-low-noise-text-editor/README.md

 6. Node.js

-7. ...and possibly same Javascript
+7. ...and possibly some Javascript

 ## References